 How to use the 'random' module in Python

 Learn how to use Python's random module.
-Explore different methods, tips, real-world applications, and how to debug common errors.
+Explore methods, real-world applications, common errors, and debugging tips.

 Basic usage of the random module